gchq/stroom-docs/content/en/docs/dev-guide/stroom-in-an-ide.md

+---
+title: "Running Stroom in an IDE"
-# Running Stroom v6.x onwards in an IDE (IntelliJ)
+linkTitle: "Running Stroom in an IDE"
+#weight:
+date: 2021-08-20
+tags:
+description: >

+---

 We tend to use IntelliJ as our Java IDE of choice.
 This is a guide for running Stroom in IntelliJ for the purposes of developing/debugging Stroom.